ramSeraph/vectorvector/README.md

       --terrarium            Generates Terrarium-style raster tiles, commonly
                                used for rendering 3D-like terrain features.
                                Defaults to false
-      --validate              Validates the elevation data can be read before generating tiles.
-The command exits without
-                               generating output if validation fails.
-Defaults
-                               to false
       --vector               Generates vector tiles with contour lines.
                                Defaults to true
 ```